LinkedInAttic/inject/README.markdown

 Live Awesomeness
 ===
-We have live examples [here](http://jakobo.github.com/inject/example/0.1.0/sample.html) with Same and Alternate domains.
 These pages are viewable in the [gh-pages branch](https://github.com/Jakobo/inject/tree/gh-pages).
 CoralCDN provides the second domain which is a might-handy CDN simulation given it's actually a CDN for the alternate domain.